0x42697262/obsidian_files/Notes/020 Studies/Think.md

 # My Weekly Learning Logs
 ## Week 2
+The very first lesson in class, I am a bit interested since it is about computer ethics.
+I was expecting that the topics are related to real life events.
+So this is my learning log for this week's topic.
 ### 1. What is computer ethics?
 Define.
 Computer ethics deals with a set of moral principles regarding the regulation of the use of computers by an individual or group of people.
 This concerns the decision making in computing professionals from a professional and social conduct.